getodk/docs/odk2-src/build-scripts.rst

 Building the Android Tools
 -------------------------------

 The simplest way to build the tools is often to press the build button in Android Studio.
 However, the command line can also be used.
-To invoke the gradle wrapper, enter the root level of the project to be built and run the command:
+To invoke the gradle wrapper, enter the root level of the project to be built and run a command that looks like this:

 .. code-block:: console